sterrettJD/HoMi/benchmarking/README.md

 This directory includes helper scripts to benchmark HoMi against simulated fully synthetic and semi-synthetic communities.

 ## Environment
 `benchmarking_env.yaml` contains the conda environment used for benchmarking.
-To create this environment, run:
+To create this environment, run the following command from this `benchmarking/` directory:
 ```
 mamba env create -n benchmarking-homi --file benchmarking_env.yaml
+pip install -e ../
 ```

 **NOTE:** Users need to install the SRA toolkit outside of conda, as SRA-tools doesn't support a conda distribution.
 See the [SRA toolkit official instructions](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).